01 May 2018

 We were determined only to watch five or six of these sketches, but ended up seeing ‘just one more…’ until we had seen them all.
 We watched the outtakes too.
 Many of the vignettes were based on (or taken from) sketches in various of Adrian’s books, although I’m not someone who can pinpoint the sources.

-On the back, there’s an explanation of the title - it’s not just that the scenes were all set in Yorkshire.
+On the back, there’s an explanation of the title.
+It’s not just that the scenes were all set in Yorkshire.
 The vignettes are intended as a side dish, so to speak, to accompany a longer talk or Bible study.
 However, we felt they worked well as something to sit and watch straight through, particularly in contrast to what we had started watching earlier.

 Recommended to anyone who wants something a little offbeat for conversation starters, perhaps with youth groups or small house groups.